Aliases for RORA Gene

 GeneCards Summary for RORA Gene

-RORA (RAR-Related Orphan Receptor A) is a Protein Coding gene.
-Diseases associated with RORA include hypoalphalipoproteinemia.
-Among its related pathways are GPCR Pathway and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and steroid hormone receptor activity.
-An important paralog of this gene is NR1I2.
+RORA (RAR Related Orphan Receptor A) is a Protein Coding gene.
+Diseases associated with RORA include Intellectual Developmental Disorder With Or Without Epilepsy Or Cerebellar Ataxia and Hypoxia.
+Among its related pathways are Spinocerebellar ataxia and Circadian rhythm.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription factor binding.
+An important paralog of this gene is RORB.